spotfiresoftware/tibco-streaming-samples/docker/ef-2node-awsec2/ef-2node-awsec2-app/src/site/markdown/index.md

 role_arn: "arn:aws:iam::12345:role/my-role"	 	### Role ARN
 role_session_name: "Ansible"                       	### Name for the session

-#Region - All tasks will be executed base on this region
+#Region - All tasks will be executed based on this region
 region: us-east-1

 #Security group settings